Khizr and Ghazala Khan: Biography

 Khizr Khan was born in 1950, the eldest of ten children, to poultry farming parents in Gujranwala, a city in Pakistan's Punjab Province.
 Ghazala is also from Punjab, born in 1951 in Faisalabad.
-The couple met while attending the University of Punjab, where Ghazala studied Persian and Khizr pursued an LL.B. in the Law College.
+The couple met while attending the University of the Punjab, where Ghazala studied Persian and Khizr pursued an LL.B from Punjab University Law College.
 Khizr passed the Punjab bar in 1974.
 Once married, the couple moved to Dubai in the United Arab Emirates to earn money to move to the United States.
 Two of their sons, Shaharyar and Humayun, were born in Dubai.

 Immigration to the United States

-They moved from the UAE to the United States in 1980.
-Their first home in the US was in Houston, Texas, where the family stayed while Khizr went to receive LL.M. degrees from the University of Missouri Law School in 1982 and Harvard Law School in 1986.
+The Khans moved from the UAE to the United States in 1980.
+Their first home in the US was in Houston, Texas, where the family stayed while Khizr earned LL.M. degrees from the University of Missouri Law School in 1982 and Harvard Law School in 1986.
 In 1986 they also became American citizens.
 Khizr, Ghazala, and their two sons then moved to Silver Spring, Maryland, where their third son, Omer, was born.

 Khizr went on to work at the Washington, D.C., office of the law firm of Hogan & Hartson, one of the largest law firms in the United States, where he was employed as the firm's manager of litigation technology from 2000 to 2007.

 Death of Humayun Khan

-Their middle child, Humayun, attended the University of Virginia, where he became a cadet in its Army ROTC program.
+The Khan's middle child, Humayun, attended the University of Virginia, where he became a cadet in its Army ROTC program.
 Upon graduating in 2000, he was commissioned in the Army as a way to earn money for law school and because, according to Khizr, Humayun "felt that ROTC had completed him as a person, and he wanted to give back."
 He rose to the rank of captain and served in Iraq during the Iraq War.
 In 2004, at the age of 27, Humayun was killed in Baqubah, Iraq, in an explosion.
 He was inspecting a guard post when he saw a suspicious vehicle approaching.
 Ordering his subordinates to stay back, he stepped forward to engage.
 The car was later determined to have been carrying more than 200 pounds of explosives, and when it detonated he was killed along with the two suicide attackers.
 He was posthumously awarded the Bronze Star Medal and Purple Heart and is interred at Arlington National Cemetery.